 Car Hire and International Licenses

 Booking car hire in advance can save you money.
 I would also suggest arranging an international license before departing.
 Although you’ll never be asked for one at the car hire desk, as a foreign driver you’re supposed to carry an international licence.
-If anything does happen your travel insurance company may request a copy of your international license so I suggest having a valid one with you.
+If anything does happen, your travel insurance company may request a copy of your international license so I suggest having a valid one with you.

 Plan your itinerary

 Look into where you want to go and what you want to do.
 You don’t need to pre-book everything, but it is a good idea to book your first few nights accommodation and a transfer from the airport.
 When planning your itinerary, be realistic.
 You may want to do and see everything but it isn’t always possible.
 Sometimes planning to see less will allow for a more enjoyable trip.
+See my favourite travel resources.

 Notify your bank that you will be travelling overseas